DevExpress-Examples/asp-net-web-forms-grid-text-wrapping/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t175881/)**
 <!-- run online end -->

-The suggested techniques are common and may be used not only for [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) but for other controls in the same way.
+The suggested techniques are common and may be used not only for [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView), but for other controls also.

 ![Wrapped text](grid-wrap-text.png)